 Petitioner has not met this burden, because he has not satisfied the first prong of this test.
-While Petitioner does not explicitly state whether drugs in his case were sent to the OCME for testing or not, he does states that "it is not clear from the record whether a lab report regarding the composition of the substances was issued by the Office of the Chief Medical Examiner."
+Petitioner concedes, "There is no indication that he received any lab reports."
 (D.I.
-7 at 8-9) Given these circumstances, Petitioner has not demonstrated that the test results - if any - were provided to him prior to his entering a plea.
+7 at 8)

 Consequently, it cannot be said that the test results - if any - played a factor in Petitioner's decision to plead guilty.
 Thus, the Court need not address the second prong of the aforementioned test, and concludes that Petitioner has not established a factual predicate triggering a later starting date for the limitations period under § 2244(d)(1)(D).
 Accordingly, the one-year limitations period began to run when Petitioner's conviction became final under § 2244(d)(1)(A).